-The same merchant when completes authorization or sale, the amount will be adjusted by the bank during settlement to the merchant and cardholder balance funds will be released.
+After completing the authorization(sale), the blocked amount will be adjusted by the bank during settlement to the merchant.
+Then banks credit balance funds to the cardholder.

 - Entertainment hubs

-According to wiki, when a merchant swipes a customer’s credit card, the credit card terminal connects to the merchant’s acquirer, or credit card processor, which verifies that the customer’s account is valid and that sufficient funds are available to cover the transaction’s cost.
+According to the wiki, when a merchant swipes a customer’s credit card, the credit card terminal connects to the merchant’s acquirer, or credit card processor, which verifies that the customer’s account is valid and that sufficient funds are available to cover the transaction’s cost.